Open-world Semi-supervised Generalized Relation Discovery Aligned in a Real-world Setting: Conclusion

 \section{Conclusion}

-In this work, we address the limitations of existing approaches in OpenRE and introduce the Generalized Relation Discovery setting to align the task to the characteristics of data found in the real world.
-By expanding the scope of unlabeled data to include known and novel classes, including hard-negative instances, and incorporating long-tail relation types in the set of novel classes, we aim to enhance the practicality of OpenRE methods.
-Our findings reveal that common relations, such as titles and locations, can often be inferred implicitly through specific patterns, while long-tail relations are typically expressed explicitly in sentences.
-Motivated by these insights, we propose \our, a novel method that effectively classifies explicitly and implicitly expressed relations from known and novel classes within unlabeled data.
+In this work, we address the limitations of existing approaches in OpenRE and introduce the Generalized Relation Discovery setting to align the task to characteristics of data found in the real-world.
+By expanding the scope of unlabeled data to include known and novel classes, as well as negative instances, and incorporating long-tail relation types in the set of novel classes, we aim to enhance the practicality of OpenRE methods.

+Furthermore, we propose \our, a novel method that effectively classifies explicitly and implicitly expressed relations from known and novel classes within unlabeled data.
 Through comprehensive experimental evaluations on various Open-world RE benchmarks, we demonstrate that \our consistently outperforms existing methods, yielding significant performance gains.
 These results highlight the efficacy and potential of our proposed approach in advancing the field of OpenRE and its applicability to real-world scenarios.